waltermateriais/docker-scientific-ubuntu-gpu/README.md

 - SageMath
 - R

-The following languages are installed, users must add their kernels:
+The following languages are installed, users must add their own kernels:

 - Julia
 - Haskell